Wendelllllll/DSC-202-Amazon/README.md

 # Databases setup for Recommendations System
 Need to download PostgresSQL (Datagrip), Neo4j, Mongo DB and Redis.

-Download Node.js for UI if you are using Windows system.
+Original setup in mac.OS system, download Node.js for UI if you are using a Windows system.

 The link to our original dataset: [Amazon product co-purchasing network metadata](https://snap.stanford.edu/data/amazon-meta.html)